 Building Optimization: Roles & Responsibilities

-What you need to know about the new Clean Building Performance Standard (CPBS).
+What you need to know about the new Clean Building Performance Standard (CBPS).

 Washington State now requires that building owners have a formal, documented approach to managing their buildings for energy efficiency.
 They’ve adopted ASHRAE Standard 100: Energy Efficiency in Existing Buildings —with amendments.
 This is referred to as the Clean Building Performance Standard (CPBS).